 With so many places to debut your videos, getting the correct aspect ratio has become critical to your project’s success.
-But aspect ratio it can be tricky to understand.
+But it can be tricky to understand.

-Today we will define aspect ratio, and go over the different types of aspect ratio you can use to promote your work.
+Today we’re going to provide an aspect ratio definition, along with the different formats you can use to promote your work.

 Aspect ratio definition

 The aspect ratio of an image describes the relationship between width and height.
-Aspect ratio is usually written as two numbers separated by a colon, as in 16:9.
+It's usually written as two numbers separated by a colon, as in 16:9.
 It can also be written with an “x” between the numbers.

 Example 2: Facebook supports 16:9, 9:16, 4:5, 2:3, & 1:1